This post may contain affiliate links. Read my full disclosure policy.

 This vegan Lentil Wrap with Spicy Tahini Sauce is packed full of fresh healthy ingredients, perfect for a quick easy lunch on the go.
-If going gluten-free, opt for a gluten-free brown rice tortillas or turn the whole thing into a hearty salad, served over a bed of greens or quinoa.
+If going gluten-free, opt for gluten-free brown rice tortillas or turn the whole thing into a hearty salad, served over a bed of greens or quinoa.
 The sriracha-spiked tahini sauce will make all the healthy crunchy veggies beyond palatable.

 Add avocado and sunflower seeds for extra heft.
 Lentils can be cooked ahead and refrigerated (or try sprouting them) along with all the prepped veggies.
 Then right before work, roll them up with the spicy tahini sauce served on the side.
 The lentil wrap will stay fresh, crunchy and delicious.

 For a fun healthy twist…lentils can also be sprouted and eaten raw for added nutrients.
 Or cook up a batch of tiny black caviar lentils…in 20 minutes flat.

 I’m a huge fan of these locally grown Palouse lentils… by Pacific Northwest Farmers Co-op.
 Look for them locally in the bulk section of your grocery store.
-We also sell them online at our Bowl and Pitcher Store.

 Creamy Tahini Sauce gets a little kick with sriracha sauce.

 The easiest way is right over your gas burner, over medium flame.
 Just place one directly on the burner grate, flipping and turning for 30 seconds or so…. or lightly toast in a toaster oven.
 But be careful…don’t over toast, or it will become tough and then harder to roll.
 Just toast enough to warm it and make it pliable.

 Also, be sure to drain the lentils very well before seasoning.

-- 2 Tablespoons tahini paste
+- 3 Tablespoons tahini paste

-- 3 Tablespoons warm water
+- 3 Tablespoons warm water, more to loosen

 - 1 tablespoon olive oil